 And although this group and I would’ve stayed chit-chatting for at least another hour about wine… and opera… and food… I had a baby at home I now needed to get back to.
 I made one last stop at the dessert station to savor what I had been craving the whole night: the Vanilla Raspberry Almond Torte and Triple Chocolate Brownie Caramel Verrine.
 It’s safe to say I had more than a few of the treats.

 As I rode away, windows down, I could still see the twinkling lights and hear the band play their last tunes from across the harbor.
 And it looked so beautiful — a movie scene, truly — that I asked my husband to stop the car in the middle of the road so I could take a picture.
 Well, the photo didn’t turn out great, as you can see below, but it does translate the energy of that night: magical.
 I eventually got back into my car and headed home — playlist still on, of course.

 Share with us your Harbor Nights experience in the comments below and stay up to date on all of the special events at the hotels by clicking here.
-And be sure to mark your calendar for the next Harbor Nights on October 21st 2022.
+And be sure to guarantee your ticket for the next Harbor Nights on October 21st 2022 here.